yeunga/science-containers/docs/general/index.md

-# Welcome to the documentation for CANFAR\'s Science Portal!
+# Welcome to the documentation for CANFAR's Science Portal!

 The CANFAR Science Portal provides astronomers the computing resources they need to work with their data.
 In addition to the documentation